mitsukiyouko555/ITM-Saas-Financial-Approval-Dialogue/README.md

 CSS was used:
 - for styling the web app with a different font than the default as well as other design configs

-React and Typescript was used:
+React and Typescript were used:
 - for creating the web app
 - I utilized props, UseEffect, UseState and more to make the calculations on the form work properly